ali-hlayel/Simple-member-api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name '.person' is invalid and this project uses 'person' instead.
+* The original package name 'de.assecor.person-service' is invalid and this project uses 'de.assecor.person' instead.

 # Getting Started